Beamlines guide the light

-The new possibilities of PETRA IV are used at about 35 beamlines.
-The following list describes nine of these beamlines in more detail.
+The new possibilities of PETRA IV are utilised on up to 36 beamlines.
+Nine of these beamlines are described in more detail in the following list.

 This beamline will generate high-energy X-rays that can penetrate particularly deep inside material samples.
 This will make it possible, for example, to observe in detail how a battery charges and discharges.
 Such findings could lead to storage materials with a longer-lasting performance.